Wildlife of Antarctica: Land invertebrates

 A pair of Belgica antarctica, the only insect on mainland Antarctica.

 Most terrestrial invertebrates are restricted to the subantarctic islands.
 Although there are very few species, those that do inhabit Antarctica have high population densities.
 In the more extreme areas of the mainland, such as the cold deserts, food webs are sometimes restricted to three nematode species, only one of which is a predator.
 Many invertebrates on the subantarctic islands can live in subzero temperatures without freezing, whereas those on the mainland can survive being frozen.

 Mites and springtails make up most terrestrial arthropod species, although various spiders, beetles, and flies can be found.
 Several thousand individuals from various mite and springtail species can be found in 1 m2.
 Beetles and flies are the most species rich insect groups on the islands.
 Insects play an important role in recycling dead plant material.

 The mainland of Antarctica has no macro-arthropods.
 Micro-arthropods are restricted to areas with vegetation and nutrients provided by the presence of vertebrates, and where liquid water can be found.
 Belgica antarctica, a wingless midge, is the only true insect found on the mainland.
 With sizes ranging from 2-6 mm, it is the mainland's largest terrestrial animal.

 There are also several lakes where various species of planktonic crustaceans live.

-Many terrestrial earthworms and molluscs, along with micro-invertebrates, such as nematodes, tardigrades, and rotifers, are also found.
-Earthworms, along with insects, are important decomposers.
+On the sub-Antarctic and maritime-Antarctic islands, terrestrial animals like earthworms and molluscs, along with micro-invertebrates, such as nematodes, tardigrades, and rotifers, are also found.
+Earthworms and insects, are important decomposers.

 The springtail Gomphiocephalus hodgsoni is endemic and restricted to southern Victoria Land between Mt.
 George Murray (75°55′S) and Minna Bluff (78°28′S) and to the adjacent nearshore islands.
 Insects endemic to Antarctica include: